guyesh/n8n-nodes-booking/README.md

 ## Credentials

 You need to be a Booking.com partner to use this node.
-Sign up at [Booking.com Partner Hub](https://partner.booking.com/) to get API access.
+You need to generate an API key (Bearer Token) for your API user:
+Log in to the [Affiliate Partner Centre](https://spadmin.booking.com/partner/login-v3.html) using your partner credentials (username and password).

+Generate API key token.

 ### Authentication Setup